Starting a New Career at 30: Tips for Career Changers

 Update Your Resume

 Even when you are going through a career change at 30, the work experience you’ve gained in your current career is extremely useful.
 However, you should curate your resume to suit the needs or description of the jobs you want to apply for.
 This means that your resume may look a bit different for each role you apply for.
+It might be suitable to make a video resume for specific roles, including creative or customer-facing positions.

 In addition to hard skills, you should also highlight the soft skills you have developed over the course of your career so far.
 This is especially important because soft skills are more applicable across varying industries and positions in comparison to specific hard skills, making them a strong point for starting a new career at 30.